Five Reasons to Plan Ahead for Long Term Care

 ② Insurance coverage

 Many people think that long term care is covered by traditional health insurance plans.
-It's important to know that long term care expenses are generally not covered by the Federal Employees Health Benefits (FEHB) Program, TRICARE, or TRICARE For Life, or disability income insurance.
+It's important to know that long term care expenses are generally not covered by the Federal Employees Health Benefits (FEHB) Program, TRICARE, or TRICARE For Life.
 While Medicare covers some care in nursing homes and at home, it does so only for a limited time and is subject to restrictions.
 The FLTCIP pays for long term care services in your choice of settings (at home or in a facility, such as an assisted living facility, an adult daycare, or a nursing home) and your choice of caregiver.